Model 75 Limousine

 Too large for our lift, but photos as we can take them of the undercarriage, shows no rust, all very clean, and well kept.

-A limousine with some serious provenance, owned by one of the wealthiest members of a very successful Philadelphia family, and one of 2 custom shaped bodies, formed to the specifications of its to be owner Jonathan Widener.
+A limousine with some serious provenance, owned by one of the wealthiest members of a very successful Philadelphia family, and one of 2 custom shaped bodies, formed to the specifications of its to be owner Joseph Widener.
 Sadly, its twin which resided in Florida was destroyed in 1950, due to an accident.
 So now there is just one example.
+Obtained by the current owner in 1966 when he was just 16 years old.
+Over the years it received an extensive restoration.
+The sale also includes 2 binders, one contains correspondence from Mr. Brunn regarding the building of the car and a copy of his photographic archives showing the car being built, the second binder is a compilation of society photographs of Mr. Widener at major events, these are all original and cover the years 1930-1943.
 A truly beautiful car, wonderful lines in minty condition.

 Classic Auto Mall is a 336,000-square foot classic and special interest automobile showroom, featuring over 450 vehicles for sale with showroom space for up to 1,000 vehicles.
 Also, a 400 vehicle barn find collection is on display.